nato1212/weather-dashboard-platform/README.md

 1. Enter a city name in the search bar.
 2. Click the search icon to fetch weather data.
 3. The city name appears on the screen, and the input clears.
+4. The application displays the current weather, hourly forecast, and daily forecast for the selected city.

 ## Future Improvements